maarten-pennings/FilamentFuser/design/electronics/readme.md

 The specifications look ok:
 - switchable power 5V-36V DC, continuous current 15A
-- trigger signal 3.3V-20V (can be connected to the microcontroller IO port)
+- trigger signal 3.3V-20V (can be connected to the micro controller IO port)
 - can be connected to the PWM signal, frequency 0-20kHz

 ## MCU
-As a microcontroller, a good candidate is an ESP32, it has a 12 bit ADC which is helpful for accurately measuring the temperature.
+As a micro controller, a good candidate is an ESP32, it has a 12 bit ADC which is helpful for accurately measuring the temperature.
 A nice one is an [entry level ESP](https://www.aliexpress.com/item/1005004344359250.html), it has a small PCB.